-A commercial or retail lease is formalised by a lease agreement.
-A legal document outlining the terms and conditions, a centrepiece of the relationship between two parties.
+A Commercial retail lease is formalised by a lease agreement.
+A legal document outlining the terms and conditions, a centerpiece of the relationship between two parties.

-Entering into a lease is a significant feat, and with the majority of leases lasting years.
-It’s important to be well informed of your rights and obligations prior to committing to a lease.
-To align the lease with your long term plans, it’s best to employ the assistance of professional legal firm.
+Entering into a lease is a significant feat and with the majority of leases lasting years.
+It’s important to be well informed of your rights and obligations before committing to a lease.
+To align the lease with your long-term plans, it’s best to employ the assistance of a professional legal firm.

-Let’s clarify the core difference between commercial and retail leases:
+Let’s clarify the core difference between Commercial retail leases:

-A commercial lease - applies to a premises that is primarily used for manufacturing, wholesale, or for inventory purposes.
-The type of lease is commercial in nature, and not subject to the Retail Leases Act 1994, thus can be more variable in nature. (i.e. the lease may heavily favour the landlord).
+Commercial retail leases – applies to premises that are primarily used for manufacturing, wholesale, or inventory purposes.
+The type of lease is commercial, and not subject to the Commercial Retail Leases Act 1994, thus can be more variable. (i.e. the lease may heavily favour the landlord).

-A retail lease - applies to a premises that is under 1,000 square metres and used for retail purposes (direct buying and selling of goods).
+A retail lease – applies to premises that are under 1,000 square meters and used for retail purposes (direct buying and selling of goods).
 A retail lease will fall under the Retail Leases Act 1994 No 46.
 These types of leases usually contain more rules about how the lease works, subsequently offering more protection to the lessee (i.e. mandatory disclosure of information).

-There are variations and exceptions, and the legislation is different between each state, work with your legal representation to clarify this in respect to the individual property.
+There are variations and exceptions, and the legislation is different between each state, work with your legal representation to clarify this with respect to the individual property.